If you have recently set up a limited company, can you reclaim back any business-related costs you incurred before you incorporated?

 You may also be able to reclaim the VAT paid on goods and services (assuming your company subsequently becomes VAT registered), although the rules are complex.

 HMRC manual VIT32000 states that there is a 4 year limit to reclaim for VAT paid on goods, and 6 months for VAT paid on services.
 Importantly, if you buy goods (such as equipment), make sure “… the goods remain on hand at the date of registration and will be used in the newly registered business.”

 For obvious reasons, you should always keep accurate records of your expenditure before starting up your company, and ask for VAT receipts for any items you buy on behalf of your business.

 What about the cost of company formation?

-Interestingly, the actual cost of company formation is a one-off capital cost, and cannot therefore be offset against Corporation Tax.
-In all likelihood, you (as a company director) will have paid for this personally, and your company can therefore reimburse you for this expense.
+Interestingly, the actual cost of company formation is a one-off capital cost, and cannot be offset against Corporation Tax.
+In all likelihood, you (as a company director) will have paid for this personally, and your company can reimburse you for this expense.

 Always ask your accountant if you have any questions about which expenses you can claim against your company’s tax bill.